CiscoPr/SGI/tp3/README.md

 ## Project information

 - In this project, we created a 3d fantasy racing game based on the mechanics of the famous game Mario Kart with a Final Fantasy theme.
 The user is first greeted with a menu where he inputs his name and chooses the character he wants to play with.
 After that, the user is taken to the game scene where he can race against another character.
 The game consists of 3 laps and the user can control the character with the keys (WASD).
 The user can also pause the game by pressing the spacebar or return to the menu by pressing escape.
 When the game is over, the user is taken to the game-over scene where he can see his time, the result of the match, and the difficulty.
+- The used models were downloaded in the following website: [Models Resource](https://www.models-resource.com/)

 ## Game elements